oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 The authorization server MUST:

-*  require client authentication for confidential clients or for any client that was issued client credentials (or with other authentication requirements),
+*  require client authentication for confidential and credentialed clients (or clients with other authentication requirements),

 *  authenticate the client if client authentication is included,

-*  ensure that the authorization code was issued to the authenticated confidential client, or if the client is public, ensure that the code was issued to `client_id` in the request,
+*  ensure that the authorization code was issued to the authenticated confidential or credentialed client, or if the client is public, ensure that the code was issued to `client_id` in the request,

 *  verify that the authorization code is valid,